openai/train-procgen/README.md

 This is code for training agents for some of the experiments in [Leveraging Procedural Generation to Benchmark Reinforcement Learning](https://cdn.openai.com/procgen.pdf) [(citation)](#citation).
 The code for the environments is in the [Procgen Benchmark](https://github.com/openai/procgen) repo.

+We're currently running a competition which uses these environments to measure sample efficiency and generalization in RL.
+You can learn more and register [here](https://www.aicrowd.com/challenges/neurips-2020-procgen-competition).

 Supported platforms:

 - macOS 10.14 (Mojave)